binkley/homebrewery-files/witch.md

   _(Tasha&rsquo;s Cauldron of Everything, WotC)_

 - **Tasha&rsquo;s Hideous Laughter** <br>
+  Why are they spitting on themselves?
+They seem down after you sung "A Wizard&rsquo;s Staff Has A Knob On The End".

 - **Thunderwave** <br>
   A forceful burst for those moments when subtlety fails.